leo-note/leo-recipe/README.md

 - belongs_to :user
 - has_many :comments
 - has_many :recipe_materials
-- has_many :materials, through :recipe_materials
+- has_many :materials, through: :recipe_materials
 - has_many :clip_recipes
-- has_many :clips, through :clip_recipes
+- has_many :clips, through: :clip_recipes

 ### Other
 - using ActiveStorage and ActiveHash(category)